The Imagen Awards

-The Imagen Foundation’s beginning dates back to a 1984 meeting between Television Producer Norman Lear and Helen Hernandez, Vice President of Public Affairs for his company, Embassy Communications.
+The Imagen Foundation’s beginning dates back to a 1983 meeting between Television Producer Norman Lear and Helen Hernandez, Vice President of Public Affairs for his company, Embassy Communications.
 Lear was acutely aware of the near absence of positive portrayals of Latinos in the entertainment industry and understood the importance of positive images.
 The two met with leaders of The National Conference for Community and Justice (formerly the National Conference of Christians and Jews, or NCCJ), a respected non-sectarian human relations organization committed to fighting prejudice and racial tensions.
-Out of this meeting emerged the Imagen Awards competition.
-Imagen, now an annual Hollywood tradition, recognizes and encourages the entertainment industry to portray the Latino community in a positive and accurate manner.
-The Imagen tradition is one that recognizes those producers, directors, and writers who contribute from “behind the scenes,” as well as the Latino actors portraying these positive roles.
+Out of this meeting emerged the Imagen Awards competition, which aimed at recognizing and celebrating the positive portrayals of Latinos in film and television.

 The Imagen Foundation

 In 2007, Imagen began a project to track Latino senior level executives in the industry.
-This effort, now known as the Imagen Most Powerful and Influential Latinos in Entertainment, has identified more than 100 industry executives as well as talent agents and managers in mainstream media.
-This list is announced annually and has provided a networking opportunity for executives during the celebratory reception.
+This effort, now known as the Imagen Powerful and Influential Latinos in Entertainment, has identified more than 100 industry executives as well as talent agents and managers in mainstream media.
+The list is announced annually at a reception in Los Angeles and provides a networking opportunity for these executives.

 The Imagen Foundation continues to be a resource and conduit for the entertainment industry and the Latino community.
 Imagen has evolved as an organization that uses its influence to promote, support, build bridges and connect national influencers, both Latino and non-Latino, with each other.